Complete overview

 Go to writing tutoring for more information and to make an appointment.

 At Skills Lab you can get free study coaching.
 With a trained student (peer tutor) you can discuss the questions you have about studying.
-The coaching is accessible and gives you more insight into your own situation.
-After the conversation you are better able to determine what is not going well and what is needed to improve your (study) approach.
 The study coach can help you plan your studies and time management, for example, or how you can read and study efficiently or how you can prepare for exams.
-This can reduce study stress and increase study enjoyment.

 Practical information